activist-org/activist/CONTRIBUTING.md

 yarn build  # answer no to all package installation prompts
 # Note that there may be an installation prompt high in the build logs.
 Hit 'n' to say no.

+# Note that you may be asked to install extra dependencies in the next command.
 npx serve dist/  # start the frontend
 ```